 We own 33.3% of all shares issued by CPL.
 Our portion of CPL's earnings is recorded as earnings from equity investment.
 We recorded a decrease in earnings from our investment in CPL of \$0.2 million for the year ended December 31, 2012 compared to year ended December 31, 2011.
 The decrease for the year ended December 31, 2012 compared to the year ended December 31, 2011 is primarily the result of lower performing properties that were in a start-up phase during the second and third quarters of 2012 offset by increased gaming revenue.
 For the nine months ended September 30, 2012 compared to the nine months ended September 30, 2011, CPL's market share decreased from 58% to 43%.
-We believe the decrease is due to the addition of 19 operations to the market during 2012 and lower performing properties that were in a start-up phase during the second and third quarters in a start-up phase during the second and third quarters is due to the addition of 19 operations to the market during 2012 and lower performing properties that were in a start-up phase during the second and third quarters of 2012.
+We believe the decrease is due to the addition of 19 operations to the market during 2012 and lower performing properties that were in a start-up phase during the second and third quarters of 2012.